 - Insurance premiums.
 This is the monthly fee you have to pay just to keep your insurance active.
-You may also be responsible for your annual deductible, and will have to pay any applicable co-payments until you reach your out-of-pocket maximum.
+You may also be responsible for your annual deductible and will have to pay any applicable co-payments until you reach your out-of-pocket maximum.
 Those charges are on top of your monthly insurance premiums.

 - Physical therapy after the operation.
 After bypass surgery, most patients need physical therapy to learn how to move properly without harming the incision.
-They also must learn exercises which will assist in recovery.
+They also must learn exercises that will assist in recovery.
 Physical therapy can cost between $50 and $350 an hour and might not be covered by insurance.

 - Additional medications you might need.
-These could include blood thinning medication to prevent blood clots ($15-200 per month), beta-blocker medication to slow your heart rate ($10-200 per month), statins to lower your cholesterol ($10-200 per month), and an ACE inhibitor to control your blood pressure and prevent heart failure ($10-100 per month).
+These could include blood-thinning medication to prevent blood clots ($15-200 per month), beta-blocker medication to slow your heart rate ($10-200 per month), statins to lower your cholesterol ($10-200 per month), and an ACE inhibitor to control your blood pressure and prevent heart failure ($10-100 per month).

 - Lost wages.